vwkd/code-system/src/languages/rust/variable.md

 - deeply immutable, e.g. tuples, arrays, vectors, structs, etc.
 - can't define only certain part of type mutable, only all or nothing, e.g. one field of struct
 - can use `_` to ignore assignment, doesn't move value, e.g. in destructuring

+### Constants

+- can't be shadowed
+- value can only be constant expression, not computed, i.e. also not mutable
+- type needs to be specified
+- can be declared in any scope, including global scope
+- identifier uses upper case by convention